cyclejs-community/component-combinators/documentation/m component - merge default functions.md

 That parent DOM has several features:

-- it has a `<style>` element with a set of CSS styles that are scoped just to the document fragment.
 - it uses `<slot>` and its name attribute to make three named slots:
   - `<slot name="element-name">`
   - `<slot name="description">`